alleyinteractive/mantle/docs/0-getting-started/0-installation.md

 easy as `mantle new <site>`._

 ## Configuration
-Mantle should be loaded through a `mu-plugin`, `client-mu-plugin`, or other initialization script as a plugin.
+Mantle should be loaded through a `mu-plugin`, `client-mu-plugin`, or another initialization script as a plugin.
 To ensure that all features work correctly, Mantle should be loaded before the `muplugins_loaded` action is fired.